sentry-demos/android/README.md

 1. `git clone git@github.com:sentry-demos/android.git`

-2. Open project using Android Studio
+2. Open project using Android Studio and set your Build Variant to 'release' instead of debug.

 3. Sync the project with the Gradle files